 These forces conspired to cause a war in Yugoslavia so Germany could regain its influence in the Balkans.

-The Germans went on to back Serbia’s enemies.
-The German tv program Monitor unearthed evidence of German intelligence agents smuggling weapons to the Bosnia Muslims.
-Operating under the guise of neutral European Union monitors, Germany smuggled weapons and ammunition to Serbia’s enemies.
-Other monitors confirmed that German EU monitors smuggled arms through Croatia and Bosnia.
+The Germans aggressively backed Serbia’s enemies.
+In 1996, the German tv program Monitor unearthed evidence of German intelligence agents smuggling weapons to the Bosnian Muslims.
+Operating under the guise of neutral EU monitors, Germany smuggled arms to Serbia’s enemies.
+Other monitors confirmed that German EU monitors made these shipments through Croatia and Bosnia.

 The Aug.
 11-25, 1995, issue of Intelligence Digest stated that German pilots trained the Croatian Air Force.

-The Monitor program also stated, “Without the German intelligence service, the smuggling could not have been accomplished.”
-The allegations caused an uproar in the German parliament, but as Britain’s Telegraph reported in 1997, “For many German politicians, however, the nub of the problem may not be the bnd’s operations at all—rather that it appears to have been caught out.”
+The February 1997 Monitor program also stated, “Without the German intelligence service, the smuggling could not have been accomplished.”
+The allegations caused an uproar in the German parliament, but as Britain’s Telegraph reported, “For many German politicians, however, the nub of the problem may not be the bnd’s operations at all—rather that it appears to have been caught out” (April 20, 1997).

 Crucially, German and U.S. help won the Croats the media war.
 Little Croatia and Bosnia could not have won over the entire Western media without help.
 Sanctions placed on Yugoslavia meant it was unable to hire Western PR firms.
 Serbia’s enemies were able to get their message out unopposed.

-Karadzic stated that “The media did more damage to us than nato bombs.”
+“The media,” Karadzic stated, “did more damage to us than nato bombs.”

 Just the Beginning

 As horrific as the events in the Balkans were, they are just the start of an even bigger, far worse conflict.
 As Trumpet editor in chief Gerald Flurry writes in his booklet The Rising Beast—Germany’s Conquest of the Balkans, “Yugoslavia is in fact the first victim of World War iii.”